formstate/formstate/demo/README.md

 await form.validate();
 ```

+This is useful for highly dymamic pages with `submit` (or `continue`) buttons.
+You don't want to keep maintaining which fields are valid in a form all over the place and only want to make the choice in a nice consistent way for the submit button.
+You still get to use the nice `form.hasError` / `form.error` etc. as a consolidation of whatever sub `FormState` / `FieldState` you return at that time.

 ## TIPS

 The API is designed to be simple, but powerful enough to handle most use cases.
 We provide common design patterns next.